How to Clean Mouse Droppings from Carpet

 Ugh, mouse droppings!
-If you find these around your house, the first thing you may want to do is find a pest control agency!
+If you find these around your house, you may first want to find a pest control agency!

 Cleaning them up will be another priority.
-After all, not only are mouse droppings gross, they can carry disease.
+After all, not only are mouse droppings gross, but they can also carry disease.

 Mouse droppings can be especially hard to clean out of a carpet because they are small and have a sticky texture.
 But clean up is not impossible.

-Read on to find out how you can get rid of mouse droppings on carpet to keep your home clean and safe.
+Read on to learn how to eliminate mouse droppings on carpets to keep your home clean and safe.

 Can You Vacuum Mouse Droppings?

 There is no doubt that the easiest way to clean a carpet is to vacuum it.
-If you have mouse droppings on your carpet, it may seem like vacuuming is the easiest way to get rid of them.
+If you have mouse droppings on your carpet, it may seem like vacuuming is the easiest way to eliminate them.

 However, vacuuming can create dust that may contain the Hantavirus.
-This is a virus mainly spread by rodents that can produce various flu-like symptoms.
+Rodents mainly spread this virus and can produce various flu-like symptoms.

-While vacuums can pick up droppings, there’s a risk of inhaling the virus from the particles that may leak through vacuum exhaust.
+While vacuums can pick up droppings, inhaling the virus from particles that may leak through vacuum exhaust is risky.

-Avoid using a vacuum cleaner to keep your family safe from this deadly virus.
+Avoid using a vacuum cleaner to protect your family from this deadly virus.

 What is the Safest Way to Clean Mouse Droppings?